SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 Furthermore, it is possible to enable a compensation for pressure losses as reported by the Race Engineer, like slow punctures or sudden pressure losses cause of collisions with curbs.
 But be sure, that it is really a loss of pressure due to a puncture or running over curbs.
 If not, you will end up with even worse pressures in those tyres.

 Also important: "Race Center" will try to guess the best possible tyre pressures using input from the AI and also from the calculation methods discussed above.
 But you need to take a look as well, since the software can't cope with everything, especially sudden weather changes, moisture in the night, and so on.
 In these cases you might have to correct some of the recommended pressures manually to compensate for bad decisisions made by the software.

+Of course, you can calculate and enter all values here on your own.
+For your convinience, you can use the small button with the "Copy" icon to the right of the tyre change drop down menu to select one of the tyre pressure setups in the "Setups" tab, which will then be entered into the tyre pressure fields, where you can edit them afterwards, if desired.

 #### Automatically select the next driver